-Just when Gastown delights us with something new and unexpected, you part ways with a friend at Maple Tree Square – one goes the way of Alexander, the other to Powell and much sooner than later, you discover that all roads lead to The Birds & Beets.
+Just when Gastown delights us with something new and unexpected, you part ways with a friend at Maple Tree Square – one goes along Alexander Street, the other to Powell and much sooner than later, you discover that all roads lead to The Birds & Beets.
 For the sake of the article, say you enter the place from Powell.
-To your left is an ever changing but constant display of fresh flowers complete with a dainty arranger.
+To your left is an ever changing but constant display of fresh flowers.
 At the end of the counter are two water taps – still and sparkling, that drain into a luscious bed of parsley.
 The brick is exposed; there are well-made sandwiches, a healthy supply of robust coffee and aromatic teas and an awareness that those who frequent the spot, feel at home here.
 Currently one of the neighbourhood hot spots and will be for some time to come.

 Angel Vancouver is located in one of Vancouver’s oldest buildings (the Ferguson Block at No. 2 Powell Street – one of the two oldest commercial buildings in Vancouver built after the fire of 1886).
 Owned and operated by L.A.
 Chouinard Art Institute grad, Jackie Haliburton, Angel is an authorized Desigual dealer – unique men’s, women’s and kids’ clothing from the company, based in Barcelona.
 They also create custom hand-painted T-shirts, each piece, a work of art by the skilled hand of Jackie herself.

 In Gastown, it’s good to know your Neighbours.
 It’s even better to visit them.
 Neighbour Woman on Powell is just for her.
 They have thought of everything including fragrances, skincare, jewelry, footwear, housewares and clothing.
 Their selection is finely curated and such a store as Neighbour Woman, is a place that you can depend on for things you actually want and will wear.
-Their new line of Acne Studios Dramatic Mohair Sweater in Pink Mélange or Smoky Blue is perfectly suited to our mild west coast summer evenings.
 They carry a fine selection of Comme De Garçons Wallets.
 You might buy more than one; they’re that nice.

-There’s a Stussy location on Powell.
-They carry their own streetwear inspired brand and currently have some really nice new arrivals for Summer 2016.
-Many circa 90’s pastel shaded t-shirts and hats including a cool Funk Coaches Jacket in light pink.
+There’s a Stussy location on Powell and it’s one of two in the entire country.
+They carry their own streetwear inspired brand and currently have some really nice new arrivals for Summer 2018 with many circa 90’s pastel shaded t-shirts and hats.
+The dream of the 90’s is definitely alive in Stussy Gastown.

-Liquid Amber Tattoo & Art Collective is a mostly female group (along with one great guy).
-These talented artists each bring their own unique style to the collective that results in some incredible body art.
+Liquid Amber Tattoo & Art Collective is a mostly female group (along with one awesome dude).
+These talented artists bring their own unique style to the collective that results in some incredible body art.
 They are special in that they offer a completely vegan tattoo experience from start to finish.

-EZ Dog is a family-owned and operated dog grooming & dog supplies store.
-Locally owned and operated, they offer boarding, daycare, grooming and supplies.
-They truly love dogs and the neighbourhood and their passion for both is obvious as soon as you walk in the store.
-There’s a big red leather couch your pup can sit on while they socialize and have treats.
+EZ Dog is a family-owned and operated dog grooming & dog supplies store, offering boarding, daycare, grooming and supplies.
+They love dogs and the neighbourhood and their passion for both is obvious as soon as you walk in the store.
+Shop for for all your pet’s needs while they relax on the big red leather couch, reserved exclusively for the doggies to socialize and have treats.

 Kimprints is loaded, from floor to ceiling to window with unique and interesting gifts, cards, posters and prints.
 They also offer picture framing services using high quality frames.
-Located in the apex of the Europe Building, there is plenty of fun browsing to do, with cool items to discover and toy with.
+Located in the apex of the Europe Building, there is plenty of fun browsing to do, with an endless amount of cool items to discover and toy with.